Catallactic/catallactic-site/docs/whitepaper.md

 Increasingly, goverments are requiring to stablecoins a full collateralization of the issued supply.
 For fiat stablecoins this implies, storing a number of assets equivalent to the total supply.
 This is mainly required to prevent expansion on fiat supply with desvirtuates regulatory policies.
 CryptoCommodities do not increase fiat supply so they should have a diffeernt consideration for collateral.

-A CryptoCommodity system is naturally collateralized.
+A CryptoCommodity system is naturally collateralized by the asset service in the underlying market.
 At any moment, the issuer can redeem the holder as a regular consumer of the underlying asset utility.
 According to IMF:

 > a viable commodity standard does not require the redemption of money for the specific commodities defining the ultimate unit of account.
 This greatly simplifies and reduces the cost of operating such a system.".

+In order to assess compliance requirements, the redeemability features must be considered.
+According to IMF:

+> Stablecoins denominated in a monetary unit of account and offering redemption into cash on demand—that will likely be used for payments—should be fully backed in perfectly safe and liquid assets.
+[46]

+This is not the case for CryptoCommodities as they are redeemable by the seets service, not by cash.

+>  Stablecoins offering redeemability within an elapsed time may be backed with safe but less liquid assets [46]

+On the other hand, a CryptoCommodity is not referenced to fiat and does not increase regulatory risk.

+Depends on the kind of asset service, collateral could be just a provision guarantee with a service provider.

 <br/><br/><div class="divider div-transparent div-dot"></div><br/><br/><br/>